dusty-nv/jetson-containers/packages/vectordb/nanodb/README.md

 ### Console Commands

-Once the database has loaded and completed any start-up operations like `--scan` or `--validate`, it will drop down to a `>` prompt from which the user can run search queries, start additional scans, and save the database from the terminal:
+Once the database has loaded and completed any start-up operations like `--scan` or `--validate`, it will drop down to a `>` prompt from which the user can run search queries, perform additional scans, and save the database from the terminal:

 ```bash
 > a girl riding a horse